sunjay/lion/README.md

 * Define most things in the language itself rather than on a compiler level
 * Support prefix, postfix and infix operators -- functions, units and operators
-* Be lazy, not eager (still under consideration) -- but still provide a way to force strict evaluation
+* Be lazy, not eager -- but still provide a way to force strict evaluation (still under consideration, since lazy probably requires immutable too)
 * **Do not write another programming language.** Keep it simple.

 ## Implementation Goals: